Sermon Draft: Prideful Presumption…James 4:13-17

 Therefore, prioritizing your responsibilities, period.
 Application.
 Take some time this week. to map out your responsibilities.
 Your spheres of responsibility.
 And ask this question: Which of these are priorities?
 Or what are the priorities of each of these?
 And place them.
 Then, consider what faithful behavior honors God in these areas?

 How is that possible, you might ask?
-God poured out his unrelenting wrath on his son.
-God cursed His Son, so that you would receive the blessing.
-Christ did all your work for you, taking the penalty of your sin, so that he might give you all the blessings of his work.
-He took the curse of your work, and he gives you the blessing of his work.
+God poured out His unrelenting wrath on His Son.
+God cursed His Son so that you would receive the blessing.
+Christ did all your work for you, taking the penalty of your sin, so that He might give you all the blessings of His work.
+He took the curse of your work, and He gives you the blessing of His work.
 And it is grace that you see this.
 Your eyes are open.
-And you cling to him, and you receive salvation by confessing your sin. laying it at the altar, turning away from it, and giving it to Him.
+And you cling to Him, and you receive salvation by confessing your sin, laying it at the altar, turning away from it, and giving it to our Lord.

 — May 14, 2026